 Advanced Computer Science (MSc)

-The MSc Advanced Computer Science offers students exposure to state-of-the-art topics that are driving key technological developments and trends.
+The MSc Advanced Computer Science offers students exposure to key topics that are driving key technological developments and trends.

-Designed for computing graduates who wish to differentiate themselves further through an advanced mastery of the discipline, this flagship programme offers exposure to state-of-the-art topics that are driving key technological developments and trends.
+Designed for computing graduates who wish to differentiate themselves further through an advanced mastery of the discipline, this flagship programme offers exposure to contemporary topics that are driving key technological developments and trends.

 - An advanced computer science course for computing graduates.

-- In addition to coverage of core advanced computer science topics, students further differentiate themselves by selecting from up to two of three cutting-edge research topics to specialise in:
+- In addition to covering core advanced computer science topics, students further differentiate themselves by selecting from up to two of three research topics to specialise in: